Fish Eating Birds: Tricks and Techinques

 The Striated Heron (Butorides striata)

 It is easy to think that the birds just stab at the water and catch a fish.
 It is true, many of them do this but not all.

 Let's take for example the heron.
-We have a few different types here including the Striated Heron.
+We have a few different types here at on my farm, including the Striated Heron.

 This bird normally prefers to do his hunting from the bank.
 He will sit still waiting for a fish to swim by and then stab at the water.
 This usually brings back a fish for him.

 However, we have seen the heron using bait to attract fish.
 He will place this on top of the water and wait for a fish to come up for it, and when it does, it is good-bye fish.

 This was a learned behavior which we saw develop during the time we were farming tilapia.
 Our feeding times were the same daily and the heron would watch us throw the floating fish food pellets onto the water.
 The ravenous fish would cause the water to look like it was boiling as they broke the surface to suck in a pellet.
 The heron soon learned those pellets attracted fish so when a fish food pellet would float to the side, he quickly seized it to use for his own benefit to lure a fish to him.

 The Egrets In Brazil